jcsnorlax97/rentr/meetingMinutes/Minutes.md

 - What we discussed:
   - each of us brainstormed some project topics
-  - Shared project topics we came up with with other team members
+  - Shared project topics we came up with other team members

-- TODO for next meeting:
+- TODO for the next meeting:
   - evaluate topics we brainstormed based on feasibility, functionality
-  - choose some favourate topics and give reasons
+  - choose some favorite topics and give reasons

 ### Week 1: meeting 2